pi-this/T-BAGc/README.md

 When running the Python installer on Windows check "use admin privileges" when installing py.exe and "add python.exe to the PATH".

-Once Python is installed you can install T-BAGc
+Once Python is installed you can install T-BAGc.

 ### Installing

-To install T-BAGc follow the instructions bellow.
+To install T-BAGc follow the instructions below.

 ##### Step 1
 Download zip

-First download the zip file for the project.
+First, download the zip file for the project.
 <p>
   <a href="" rel="noopener">
  <img src="https://github.com/pi-this/T-BAGc/blob/main/img/installStep1.png" alt="Project logo"></a>